DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑D. Configure a statement to allow the ec2:RunInstances action for all EC2 instance resources when the ec2:InstanceType condition is equal to t3.small.
 Configure another statement to allow the ec2:RunInstances action for all EC2 instance resources when the aws:RequestedRegion condition is equal to us-*.

-#### 🎈Question #289

-A large company runs critical workloads in multiple AWS accounts.
-The AWS accounts are managed under AWS Organizations with all features enabled.
-The company stores confidential customer data in an Amazon S3 bucket.
-Access to the S3 bucket requires multiple levels of approval.

-The company wants to <mark>monitor when the S3 bucket is accessed by using the AWS CLI</mark>.
-The company also wants <mark>insights into the various activities performed by other users on all other S3 buckets in the AWS accounts to detect any issues.</mark>

-Which solution will meet these requirements?

-- 🔑A. Create an AWS CloudTrail trail that is delivered to Amazon CloudWatch in each AWS account.
-Enable data events logs for all S3 buckets.
-Use Amazon GuardDuty for anomaly detection in all the AWS accounts.
-Use Amazon Athena to perform SQL queries on the custom metrics created from the CloudTrail logs.

-- 🔑B. Create an AWS CloudTrail organization trail that is delivered to Amazon CloudWatch in the Organizations management account.
-Enable data events logs for all S3 buckets.
-Use Amazon CloudWatch anomaly detection in all the AWS accounts.
-Use Amazon Athena to perform SQL queries on the custom metrics created from the CloudTrail logs.

-- ##### 🔑C. Create an <mark>AWS CloudTrail organization trail</mark> that is delivered to Amazon CloudWatch in the Organizations management account.
-Enable data events logs for all S3 buckets.
-Use <mark>Amazon CloudWatch anomaly detection</mark> in all the AWS accounts.
-Use Amazon CloudWatch Metrics Insights to perform SQL queries on the custom metrics created from the CloudTrail logs.

-- 🔑D. Create an AWS CloudTrail trail that is delivered to Amazon CloudWatch in each AWS account.
-Enable data events logs for all S3 buckets.
-Use a custom solution for anomaly detection in all the AWS accounts.
-Use Amazon CloudWatch Metrics Insights to perform SQL queries on the custom metrics created from the CloudTrail logs.

 #### 🎈Question #292

 A security team wants to use AWS CloudTrail to monitor all actions and API calls in multiple accounts that are in the same organization in AWS Organizations.
 The security team needs to ensure that **account users cannot turn off CloudTrail in the accounts.**